Virginia440/Mod13_Challenge/README.md

 ## Results
     *  Original model's results

    Loss: 0.5537083148956299, Accuracy: 0.7309620976448059

     *   Alternative Model 1 results

    Loss: 0.5619542002677917, Accuracy: 0.7297959327697754

     *   Alternative Model 2 Results

    Loss: 0.7570863366127014, Accuracy: 0.5280466675758362

 ---

 ## Summary
 Optimization of the model was tested by using different number of hidden layers for two of the models, and different epochs for two of the models.

     * Number of layers
-The original model and Alternative one model use different number of hidden layers, with the original having 2 layers, while the alternative has one layer.
-With different number of hidden layers, the models reflect a very small difference in both their loss and accuarcy values, with loss being (o.5537 vs 0.5609) and accuracy being (0.7310 vs 0.7298).
+The original model and Alternative one model display different number of hidden layers, with the original having 2 layers, while the alternative has one layer.
+With different number of hidden layers, the models reflect a very small difference in both their loss and accuarcy, wih loss being (o.5537 vs 0.5609) and accuracy being (0.7310 vs 0.7298).
 This is proof that adding more layers is not a guarantee for better performance, hence the reason why Trial and error is the only way to determine how “deep” a deep learning model should be.

     * Number of Epochs
-The original model and Alternative two model use similar number of hidden layers(2), but employ different number of epochs with the original having 50 epochs, and Alt 2 model having 70 epochs.
-The models reflects a huge difference in both their loss (0.5537 vs 0.7571), and their accuracy (0.7310 vs 0.5280).
-It is clear the model’s training loss increases over the epochs as seen in Alt 2, where loss went up from 0.5537 to 0.7571, and  accuracy (for classification) decreased from 0.7310 to 0.5280.
+The original model and Alternative two model display similar number of hidden layers(2), but have different number of epochs, with the original having 50, and alt 2 having 70.
+The models reflect a huge difference in both their loss (0.5537 vs 0.7571) and their accuracy (0.7310 vs 0.5280).

 ## License